google/zetasql/docs/one-pager.md

 ORDER BY 2 DESC;
 ```

-The query above is equivalent to:
+The previous query is equivalent to:

 ```sql
 SELECT SingerID AS sid, COUNT(Songid) AS s2id